Chan Kai-kit: Family

 In 1950, Chan Kai-kit was born in a Chinese family in Thailand, whose roots can trace back to Sanjiang, Hainan.
 Chan's grandfather left Hainan for Thailand because of poverty, and married a member of a Thai royal family.
 Chan, whose father was a tycoon in Thailand, was therefore a descendant of the Thai royal.

 Two years later, Chan and his family moved to Guangzhou.
-After graduating from Guangzhou's high school, he studied the Thai language in Chulalongkorn University, Bangkok for two years.
+After graduating from Guangzhou's high school, he studied the Thai language at Chulalongkorn University, Bangkok for two years.
 He was then awarded an Honorary Doctorate in Louisiana and, in 1995, in Britain.

 Business career

 In 1979, Chan started managing his family business, but was forced to give up after relatives' objection.
-After traveling to Hong Kong in 1982, he set up factories in Zhuhai and Macau to produce plastic gloves amid the spread of AIDS-phobia throughout Europe and America.
+After travelling to Hong Kong in 1982, he set up factories in Zhuhai and Macau to produce plastic gloves amid the spread of AIDS-phobia throughout Europe and America.
 The venture gave him the first success in business.
 He went back to Macau in 1985, and founded a dozen more businesses.
 On 10 June 1992, Chan was awarded the Order of St. George for his contributions to the economic development of Macau and other regions.
-He became the first Chinese in Macau having a knighthood.
+He became the first Chinese in Macau to have a knighthood.

 In 1991, Chan met Elsie Chan, who lost the Miss Asia Pageant in 1986.
 The pair broke up in 1998.
 During October 1991 and 1993, the two defrauded the Agricultural Bank of China of HK$364 million when purchasing land in Mai Po, Hong Kong.